 That kind of bill can add an extra $400 to a graduating student’s monthly bills, at a time when they are starting their adult lives.
 And there’s no running from that debt.
 Students can’t include school loan debt in bankruptcy filings because in 1976, Congress tweaked the Higher Education Act of 1965 to exempt student loans from bankruptcy.
 They made them even more difficult to duck when they altered the Bankruptcy Amendments and Federal Judgeship Act of 1984 to include private loans backed by nonprofit institutions.

 Add to that the fact they exempted school loans from the statute of limitations on defaulted loan collection efforts, making school debt an immortal demon that can potentially cackle behind a student’s back for the rest of her life.
 Thanks to the signature of former president George H.W.
 Bush, there are 30-year home mortgages that die quicker than a student’s federal school loan.
-In fact, you can go to a bankruptcy court and discharge thousands of dollars of Supplemental Security Income overpayments, arising from purposefully misreporting your income (and scamming state government) before you can discharge your school loan debt.
+In fact, you can go to a bankruptcy court and discharge thousands of dollars of Supplemental Security Income overpayments, arising from intentionally misreporting your income (and scamming state government) before you can discharge legitimate school loan debt.
 That’s how tenacious it is.

 Hattiesburg, Miss., mom Ashley McGee Jones said she is acutely aware young people like her daughter are potentially entering the workforce with home mortgage-sized college bills.
 She argues education costs are stunting many students’ careers before they even begin.